Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

   - Automatically call delete when no longer needed

 - **Why the need for smart pointers ?**
-  - Pointer purpose is to give you more control and fixability over memory. however most application **faults** written in languages that supports raw pointer are a pointer related problems. that encouraged the need for smart pointers concept
+  - Pointer purpose is to give you more control and flexibility over memory. however most application **faults** written in languages that supports raw pointer are a pointer related problems. that encouraged the need for smart pointers concept.

 - **smart pointer constrains**
   - you can not use arithmetic operation on smart pointer (++, --, etc.)